GraphicsProgramming/blog/blog/2025/2025-01-10-fft-bloom-optimized-to-the-bone-in-nabla/index.md

 One would be to load each channel at a time, compute the FFT for that channel, and store it.
 This sounds natural, and it's what we do in the Bloom example for intermediate FFTs.
 But for the first axis FFT, the problem is that each thread is essentially sampling the same spots in a texture once per channel, with a long computation (the FFT of the channel) in the middle , so the parts of the texture accessed are unlikely to be cached between loads (because of other workgroups working on the same SM).
 The same happens at the end, when doing IFFT along the first axis.
 This results in three texture writes per pixel, each time writing a different channel (AND having to retrieve the previous write before the next, since you can't just write to a single channel of a texture).

 A different strategy would be to load all channels at once, having the values for all channels resident in registers.
 Although this means we're using more registers per thread, these can be spilled to global memory in the worst case, resulting in only some accesses to global memory.
+The upside is that each SM/CU/EU probably has its own spilling private memory arena so its faster than re-accessing a texture/buffer anyway.

 Now that we have preloaded all channels, another important decision must be made: do we compute the FFT channel by channel or all at once?
 You see, just like you can define `complex_t<float32_t>` or similar, you could use `complex_t<vector<float32_t, 3> >` with operations done on a per-element basis.
 The number of operations remains the same for either three FFTs with `complex_t<float32_t>` or a single FFT with `complex_t<vector<float32_t, 3> >`, but what doesn't remain the same is the memory and memory barriers required to do so.